Basel Committee on Banking Supervision (BCBS)

 credit risk + market risk + operational risk

-- how the calculated risk profile relates to the strategic and financial plans of the firm.
+- How the bank’s risk profile fits with its strategic and financial plans

-Basel IV is the informal name for proposed banking reforms building on Basel I, Basel II, and Basel III.
-It is also referred to as Basel 3.1.
-It is scheduled to begin implementation on Jan.
-1, 2023.
+Basel IV is the informal name for the next set of banking reforms that build on Basel I, II, and III (also called Basel 3.1).
+Its implementation is scheduled to start on January 1, 2023.

 How Basel I, II, and III Work

-- Basel I. Known as the Basel Capital Accord, Basel I was issued in 1988.
-Its purpose was to address what the central bankers perceived as a need for a “multinational accord to strengthen the international banking system’s stability and remove a source of competitive inequality arising from differences in national capital requirements.”3 Capital requirements refer to the number of liquid assets a bank must keep on hand to meet its potential obligations.
-Basel I called for banks to maintain a minimum ratio of capital to risk-weighted assets of 8% by the end of 1992.4
+- Basel I. Also called the Basel Capital Accord, was introduced in 1988.
+Its goal was to create a multinational agreement to strengthen the stability of the international banking system and reduce competitive differences caused by varying national capital rules.
+Capital requirements are the minimum liquid assets a bank must hold to cover potential obligations.
+Basel I required banks to maintain at least 8% of capital relative to their risk-weighted assets by the end of 1992.

 What Would Basel IV Do?

-Whether it is merely the final phase of Basel III or a “Basel” in its own right, Basel IV is also set to begin implementation on Jan.
-1, 2023.
-8 Its principal goal, the committee says, is to “restore credibility in the calculation of risk-weighted assets (RWAs) and improve the comparability of banks’ capital ratios.”
+Whether considered part of Basel III or a new phase, Basel IV is set to start on January 1, 2023.
+Its main aim is to make the calculation of risk-weighted assets (RWAs) more reliable and to improve the comparability of banks’ capital ratios.